github/GitHub-for-Startups-HQ/README.md

  **🖋️ Startup Eligibility**

-- Must be an early-stage startup that is funded (up to  Series A) or associated with a GitHub for Startups partner.
+- Must be an early-stage startup that is funded (Series B or earlier) or associated with a GitHub for Startups partner.
 This can be an investor, accelerator, or startup support organization.
   - **A full list of GitHub for Startups partners can be found [here](https://github.com/enterprise/startups/partners).**
 - Must not be a current GitHub Enterprise customer or have previously received credits for GitHub Enterprise